The Benefits of Cryosurgery for the Treatment of Morton’s Neuroma

 What is cryosurgery for Morton’s neuroma?

 Cryosurgery (also called cryoablation or cryoneurolysis) uses extreme cold to disrupt the nerve tissue causing pain in Morton’s neuroma.
-A probe is inserted through a small skin puncture under ultrasound guidance and cools to approximately −50°C, destroying the pain-transmitting nerve fibers.
+A probe is inserted through a small skin puncture under ultrasound guidance and cools to approximately −50°C, destroying the pain-transmitting nerve fibers while preserving the structural connective tissue of the nerve sheath.

 How does cryoablation work for foot neuromas?

 The probe creates an “ice ball” around the neuroma.
-At −50°C, nerve cell membranes rupture while surrounding tissue is preserved.
-Unlike surgical resection, the nerve is disrupted rather than removed, reducing the risk of stump neuroma formation.
+At −50°C, intracellular ice crystals rupture nerve cell membranes and vascular stasis deprives the nerve of blood supply.
+The axons undergo Wallerian degeneration, permanently eliminating pain signal transmission.
+Unlike surgical resection, the epineurial sheath is preserved, greatly reducing the risk of stump neuroma formation.

 Is cryosurgery for Morton’s neuroma covered by insurance?

-Cryosurgery for Morton’s neuroma is typically offered as a cash-pay procedure.
+Cryosurgery for Morton’s neuroma is typically offered as a cash-pay procedure at Michigan Avenue Podiatry.
 Coverage varies by insurer and policy.
-Our team will review costs and any potential reimbursement options during your consultation at (312) 701-0770.
+Our team will review costs and any potential reimbursement options during your consultation.
+Call (312) 701-0770 to discuss pricing.

 How painful is the cryosurgery procedure?

 The procedure is performed under local anesthetic, so patients feel only the initial numbing injection.
-Most patients describe the procedure itself as pressure rather than pain.
-Post-procedure discomfort is typically mild and managed with over-the-counter pain relief.
+Most patients describe the procedure itself as mild pressure rather than pain.
+Post-procedure discomfort is typically minimal and managed with over-the-counter anti-inflammatories such as ibuprofen.

 What is the success rate of cryosurgery for Morton’s neuroma?